FEHB Retirees: Should You Enroll in Medicare Part B? A Cost-Benefit Analysis

 Retiree Profile Strategy Why?

-Low Usage / High Income (IRMAA) FEHB Only Part B premiums + IRMAA surcharges cost far more than your occasional copays.
+Low Usage / High Income (IRMAA) FEHB Only Part B premiums plus IRMAA surcharges ($284.10+ in 2026) likely cost far more than your occasional outpatient copays.

-High Usage / Standard Income FEHB Basic + Part B Paying the Part B premium ($202.90) eliminates the unpredictable 15-20% coinsurance on surgeries/therapies.
+High Usage / Standard Income FEHB Basic + Part B Paying the standard Part B premium ($202.90) often triggers a “cost-sharing waiver,” eliminating the 20% coinsurance on surgeries.

-Snowbird / Travel Heavily FEHB Standard + Part B Basic plans often lack out-of-network coverage.
-Standard + Part B gives you nationwide access with reduced costs.
+Snowbird / Heavy Traveler FEHB Standard + Part B Basic plans lack out-of-network flexibility.
+Combining Standard with Part B provides nationwide access with virtually zero out-of-pocket costs for covered medical services.

 🔀 15-Second Decision Tree